ember-engines/ember-engines.com/markdown/guide/addons.md

 ### Addon deduplication

-If you are using ember engines **v0.7.1 or bigger**: Use `EMBER_ENGINES_ADDON_DEDUPE` environment variable to deduplicate the nested addons of lazy engine which are also host app addons.
+If you are using ember engines **v0.7.1 or higher**: Use `EMBER_ENGINES_ADDON_DEDUPE` environment variable to deduplicate the nested addons of lazy engine which are also host app addons.
 More details at [#595](https://github.com/ember-engines/ember-engines/pull/595).

 If you are using ember engines **v0.7.0 or less**, follow the explanation bellow: